-Concentrate on the users who have shown interest in your products.
+If you want your lead generation strategy to work, concentrate on the users who have shown interest in your products.
 It’ll be easier for you to convince them to purchase.

 That’s what remarketing does.
 They will “follow” these people as they browse the internet.
 This is an effective way to reach out to them and gently remind them of your brand.

 It increases your CTR (click through rate) by 400% according to an Adobe study.